florin-git/The-Power-of-Noise/README.md

-    'example_id' (int64): an identifier for the question, consistent with the original NQ dataset, 'question' (str): a question, that is identical to the question in the original NQ, 'answers' (List[str]): the list of correct answers in the original NQ, 'text' (string): gold document, associated with the question, in the original NQ, 'idx_gold_in_corpus' (int64): index of the gold document in the full corpus.
+    'example_id' (int64): an identifier for the question, consistent with the original NQ dataset, 'question' (str): a question, that is identical to the question in the original NQ, 'answers' (List[str]): the list of correct answers in the original NQ, 'text' (str): gold document, associated with the question, in the original NQ, 'idx_gold_in_corpus' (int64): index of the gold document in the full corpus.
 }